sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [How to live for long time ?](http://www.bbc.com/future/story/20170601-the-secret-to-a-long-and-healthy-life-eat-less) : The secret of longevity
 - [Vsauce](https://www.youtube.com/user/Vsauce/videos) : The best youtube channel
 - [Ox A cuk](http://www.ox.ac.uk/research/research-in-conversation/how-live-happy-life/dr-bronwyn-tarr#) : How to live a happy life
+- [lonelyspeck](https://www.lonelyspeck.com/the-milky-way-in-los-angeles-light-pollution/) : Expose to the Right for Astrophotography in Light Pollution – Palos Verdes, Los Angeles, California

 ## Open Source Websites
 - [Open Hatch](https://openhatch.org) : OpenHatch is a non-profit dedicated to matching prospective free software contributors with communities, tools, and education.